matys1/lab1-web/book-notes/part-5.md

 };
 ```

-- All 3 of the `for` loop components are [optional], but usually all 3 are present.
-All 3 components allow an expression of any complexity (including declaration of variables):
+- All of the `for` loop components are optional and all allow an expression of any complexity (including declaration of variables).
+The below is the order of execution:
-  - `initialExpression` - sets up the initial state of the loop.
+  1. `initialExpression` - executed only once when the loop is initialized.
+Sets up the starting state of the loop.
 Usually initializes one or more loop counters.
-  - `condition` - a condition that must evaluate to `true` to keep the loop running.
+  2. `condition` - executes with each iteration.
+A condition that must evaluate to `true` to keep the loop running.
 If omitted, the condition is assumed to be `true`.
+  3. A statement or multiple statements contained in a block statement (`{ }`) within the loop.
-  - `incrementExpression` - executes with each iteration of the loop.
+  4. `incrementExpression` - executes with each iteration.
 Usually increments the counter(s) initialized in the `initialExpression`.
+  5. Control returns to step 2.

 - An example of a simple `for` loop that prints 10 lines below and can also be seen l23-for-loop.html.